Jack Rodwell: Sheffield United

 On 3 January 2020, Rodwell signed for Premier League club Sheffield United on a contract until the end of the season.
 It came after when he had been training with the team since December 2019.
 Upon joining Sheffield United, Manager Chris Wilder defended Rodwell following his appearance in the Netflix series Sunderland 'Til I Die.

-Rodwell made his debut for Sheffield United two days later in an FA Cup Third Round match against AFC Fylde.
+Rodwell made his debut for Sheffield United two days later in an FA Cup third round match against AFC Fylde.
 However, Rodwell spent the first two months at the club out of the starting eleven by the time the season was suspended because of the COVID-19 pandemic.
 Once the season resumed behind closed doors, he made his first Premier League appearance in three years, coming on as a 75th-minute substitute, in a 1–1 draw against Burnley on 5 July 2020.
-At the end of the 2019–20 season, Rodwell made two appearances in all competitions.
+By the end of the 2019–20 season, Rodwell had made two appearances in all competitions.

 On 23 August 2020, Rodwell signed a new one-year deal, keeping him at the club until 2021.
 He played a single game during the 2020–21 season and was released on 1 June 2021.